alvarotrigo/fullPage.js/README.md

 <div class="section active">Some section</div>
 ```

-In order to create a landscape slider within a section, each slide will be defined with another `div`:
+In order to create a landscape slider within a section, each slide will be defined by default with an element containing the `slide` class:
 ```html
 <div class="section">
 	<div class="slide"> Slide 1 </div>